open5e/open5e/source/monsters/tome-of-beasts/D/drakes/crimson-drake.rst

 who flee the flames—traits that make humanoid tribes prize them as raiding partners.
 Goblins gleefully adopt a crimson drake as a mascot to burn things down while they get on with slaughtering people.
-Red dragons and flame dragons regard a crimson drake as a pet, at best, but this rarely works out.
+Red dragons and :ref:`tob:flame-dragons` regard a crimson drake as a pet, at best, but this rarely works out.
 When it is inevitably insulted by its larger cousins, a malicious crimson drake may even intentionally